idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCityRiftenIdle.md

 - Too many good people living in fear.
 - Without the temple of Mara this city would be lost.
 - The Black-Briars.
 As greedy and selfish as the Silver-Bloods.
 - This city needs a temple of Stendarr...
-Trinimac, did I actually said that?
+Trinimac, did I actually say that?
 - The Jarl's sons pampered princelings, Maven's children all depraved...Riften needs new leaders.
 - Many traders are good people.
 But do not trust Brynjolf.
 - Brand-Shei has always some little treasures from Morrowind set aside for me.
 - Madesi is an artist with gems.
-You won't find such jewelry in the rest of Skyrim.
+You won't find such craftsmanship in the rest of Skyrim.
 - Balimund's forge is unique.
 - The good thing about Riften is the variety of goods to buy and sell.
 - The last thief who tried to pickpocket me lost a hand.